shuckproductions/jordan/_includes/bio.md

-I'm a second year student studying BA (Hons) Television and Radio at the University of Salford, MediaCityUK.
+I'm a third year student studying BA (Hons) Television and Radio at the University of Salford, MediaCityUK.
 I am a freelance television runner and an aspiring producer.

 Blackpool born and bred.
 Who doesn't love the going up the tower, riding the Big One, seeing the illuminations and a little stick of Blackpool rock? (cue George Formby)